Why I do this work and why it matters to me personally

 The second is humanity.
 I've been the employee in a broken team.
 I've been the person nobody listened to.
 I understand - from the inside - what it costs when the people side of a business gets neglected.
 And I bring that understanding into every conversation I have with a client and every member of their team.

-I'm based in Somerset and work with small business owners across the UK - typically with teams of five to twenty people who are ready to stop being the bottleneck in their own company.
+I'm based in Somerset and work with independent product brand founders across the UK - typically with teams of 8 to 20 people who are ready to stop being the only person holding everything together.

 If any of this resonates, I'd love to have a conversation.